Terriao/OpenJND/README.md

 Earlier contrast-masking estimators tend to lump strong gradients into a single "high-frequency" bucket, so textured regions are routinely *misclassified as edges* and assigned an artificially low budget.
 Liu et al. propose a clean fix: split the image into a **structural component** (used for edge masking) and a **textural component** (used for texture masking), then estimate the two masking terms from the two components independently and combine them with `W_e = 0.7`, `W_t = 1.4` so that texture masking weighs heavier than edge masking.

 Behaviour: textures recover their rightful, larger JND budget; edges remain protected.
-The cost is a non-trivial decomposition step — the MATLAB reference uses Wotao Yin's TV-L¹ parametric-max-flow solver (Windows-pre-compiled `.mexw64`); the Python port substitutes a Gaussian-blur surrogate to keep the dependency footprint small.
+The cost is a non-trivial decomposition step — the MATLAB reference uses Wotao Yin's TV-L¹ parametric-max-flow solver; the Python port substitutes a Gaussian-blur surrogate to keep the dependency footprint small.

 ```bibtex
 @article{liu2010just,